VR Baseball '97

-VR Baseball '97 is a baseball video game developed by VR Sports and published by Interplay for PlayStation.
+VR Baseball '97 is a baseball video game developed by VR Sports and published by Interplay Productions for PlayStation.
 It was released in early April 1997, and was later ported for Microsoft Windows as VR Baseball: Hardware Accelerated in late 1997.

 Reception

 VR Baseball '97 received mixed reviews.
 Next Generation said, "while VR Baseball '97 has most of the pieces in place to be a great baseball game, the slow pace of play [...] and the dismal frame rate keep this game in the minors."